hazelgrove/hazelnut-dynamics-agda/README.md

-# hazelnut-dynamics-agda
+# hazelnut-dynamics-agdaA
 This repository is the mechanization of the work described in our [POPL19 paper](https://arxiv.org/pdf/1805.00155).
 It includes all of the definitions and proofs from Section 3, as claimed in Sec.
 3.4 (Agda Mechanization).
-The assumptions mentioned in that section are no longer needed, and the final version of the paper text will reflect that -- see the Postulates section below.

 # How To Check These Proofs

 These proofs are known to check under `Agda 2.5.1.1`.
-The most direct, if not easiest, option to check the proofs is to install that version of Agda, or one compatible with it, download the code in this repo, and run `agda all.agda` at the command line.
+The most direct, if not the easiest, option to check the proofs is to install that version of Agda or one compatible with it, download the code in this repo, and run `agda all.agda` at the command line.

 Alternatively, we have provided a [Docker file](Dockerfile) to make it easier to build that environment and check the proofs.
 To use it, first